-4. Meet the French Royals and their styles: Louis XV
+4. Meet the French Royals Style: Louis XV

 Louis XV reigned from 1715 to 1774, becoming King at the age of 5, making him one of the youngest monarchs in French history.
 Louis XV was an enthusiastic amateur astronomer and very fond of architecture.
 His favourite animal was his white angora cat.
 He was a ladies’ man, although he was described being extremely shy.
 His most famous and influential mistress was Madame de Pompadour, who played a significant role in French politics and culture.